tchangkiat/aws-cdk-stacks/README.md

 cdk deploy ecs
 ```

-Creates a new VPC with a NAT gateway and a new ECS cluster.
-The ECS cluster has an EC2 Auto-Scaling Group (ASG) as the capacity provider that scales on 70% CPU utilization.
+Creates a new ECS cluster.
+The ECS cluster has an ECS service that uses Fargate for compute resources.
 An Application Load Balancer (ALB) will be created to expose the ECS service.
-A similar workload will also be created using Fargate.
-A CloudWatch dashboard will be created to visualize both workloads (EC2 and Fargate).
+The cluster also has an EC2 Auto-Scaling Group (ASG) as the capacity provider that scales on 70% CPU utilization.
+A CloudWatch dashboard will be created to visualize the CPU utilization of both services.

 ## ECS Cluster with CICD Pipeline